Table of Contents[Hide][Show]

 - Will you save money visiting NYC attractions?

 - The final word on CityPASS in NYC

 Planning a vacation in New York City?
 Lucky you!
 It’s a top destination for families.
 But it can be one of the priciest too.
 How can you save money on your trip to the Big Apple?
 The CityPASS program in NYC offers discounted admission to a select group of the most popular attractions.
 Want to know if it’s worth buying?
 Here’s the info you need to help you decide.

 CityPASS in NYC: Is it Worth It for Families?

 Disclosures: The writer was hosted this trip.
 TravelingMom uses affiliate links.
-If you click through and buy, TravelingMom will receive a small commission at no additional charge to you.

 What is CityPASS?

 CityPASS tickets provide discounted admission to a number of attractions in North American destinations: Atlanta, Boston, Chicago, Dallas, Denver, Houston, Orlando, Philadelphia, San Francisco, Seattle, Southern California, Tampa Bay, Toronto and New York City.
 The tickets, once activated for your first use, are good for nine consecutive days, giving you plenty of time to tour.

 There are two CityPASS ticket options in NYC.
 Visitors can choose the traditional CityPASS program with admission to 6 top attractions.
 For those who want a smaller slice of the Big Apple, the C3 lets you choose 3 experiences from 11 choices.
 Check the CityPASS website for current ticket pricing.

 What attractions are included with a NYC CityPASS purchase?